 Congratulations!
 You’re hiring your first employee.

 You’ve been planning on this for months.
 And now it is finally in the budget.
 Yet, you’re super curious about what you may be missing.
 You’re in luck!
-Here is a checklist of items to ensure you have in place before bringing on your first employee.
+Here is 9 Things to do before hiring your first employee.

 Register with the State

 Yes.
 You need to make sure that your business is registered with the State.
 You will need this for both unemployment and worker’s compensation.
 You will need to ensure that these are both taken care of first as it could delay your ability to onboard with a payroll company.
 The state systems can be a bit wonky.
 We recommend picking up the phone and calling the agency if you run into roadblocks.
 You will find that most staff truly want to help you be successful!

 You’re hiring your first employee, and you want to make sure they are paid correctly AND on time.
 You will need some way to process your payroll, register new employees with the state, pay your quarterly taxes and issue your W2’s at the end of the year.
 A note of caution – (possibly from personal experience) – ensure that you have the payroll system 100% in place prior to bringing a staff person on.
 You need to pay quarterly taxes and sometimes that payroll onboarding takes a bit longer than you anticipate.
 Plan on 60 days to be safe.
 You want to ensure that all your quarterly taxes are done correctly and in the correct quarters.
 Depending on the size of your organization & location, we have a few companies that we recommend.
 Feel free to reach out to us HERE.